i-pi/i-pi/doc/src/faq.rst

 How to run i-PI with the client code \<name\>?
 ----------------------------------------------
 i-PI communicates with electronic structure and MD codes via socket communication protocol.
+It can use either Unix or internet sockets.
 For many popular codes (CP2K, FHI-aims, LAMMPS, Quantum ESPRESSO, VASP etc) we provide examples in ``<i-pi-root>/examples`` folder.
-Another way of connecting to client codes is using ASE client.
+Another way of connecting to client codes is using the ASE client.
+It is an intermediary between i-PI and all codes which have connections to ASE.
-This way you get access to wide variety of codes that are connected to ASE, but for some of them current implementation requires restarting force code after each step, which may lead to significant overhead in case of electronic structure calculations.
+This way you get access to a wide variety of codes, but for some of them current implementation requires restarting a force code after each step, which may lead to significant overhead in case of electronic structure calculations.
-We recommend using direct connections when possible.
+We recommend using direct connections wherever it's possible.

 How to run i-PI on a cluster?
 -----------------------------